daskals/nRF52833-SAADC-Multiplexed-Low-Power-Sampling/README.md

 # nRF52833-SAADC-Multiplexed-Low-Power-Sampling

 This repository contains two example applications for the nRF52833 Development Kit (pca10100) demonstrating periodic, low-power analog sampling using the SAADC peripheral.
-Sampling is triggered by the Real-Time Counter (RTC) and utilizes an external 74HC4051 multiplexer to read from up to 8 analog inputs.
+Sampling is triggered by the Real-Time Counter (RTC) and utilizes an external analog multiplexer to read from up to 8 analog inputs.

 ## 📦 Features